 Remember what you already know!

-If it sounds easy, that’s because it is — well, it may not be fair to say dream interpretation is easy, but neither is it as hard it can seem.
+If it sounds easy, that’s because it is.
+Well, it may not be fair to say dream interpretation is easy, but neither is it as hard it can seem.
 It really depends on the person and their ability to think creatively.
-Be confident that anyone — you, too — can understand dreams.
+Be confident that anyone—including you—can understand dreams by using the D3 dream interpretation process.

 Simple Fact #2: Dreams are stories.